Fairmount officers honored after saving the life of distraught father

 “I could not be prouder to say I work alongside both of them,” Regan said.

-A taser was eventually utilized so that the man could be taken into custody without the situation escalating any further and to avoid any potential need for force.
+A Taser was eventually utilized so that the man could be taken into custody without the situation escalating any further and to avoid any potential need for other force.

-On Monday night, Officer Mike Taylor was awarded the Medal for Valor.
-Officer Billy Brackett was awarded the Medal for Meritorious Service.
+On Monday night, Taylor was awarded the Medal for Valor.
+Brackett was awarded the Medal for Meritorious Service.

 “The combined actions of these officers absolutely saved a life on that day,” Regan said.